koush/docs.scrypted.app/object-detection.md

 ## OpenVINO

 Available on all platforms.
 Can use Intel CPU/GPU for hardware acceleration.
+The `Console` will show the available hardware.

 ## Tensorflow Lite